Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Provide any relevant experiences you’ve gained through volunteer work or interning
+- Provide any relevant experiences you’ve gained from volunteering or through internships

-- Remark any achievements or responsibilities that you were able to fulfill during these roles.
+- Remark any achievements or responsibilities you took on in these roles

 References:

-- List at least two references from a professional
+- List at least two professional references

 Is a Resume Letter identical to a CV?